 Tahira Kashyap RIDICULED Ayushmann Khurrana When He Said He Wanted To Become An Actor

 Ayushmann Khurrana is on top of the world as he delivered two back-to-back hits in 2018 in AndhaDhun and Badhaai Ho and will continue doing so in 2019 as well.
-He always stood as firm as a rock in his career and gave his best to the audiences no matter what role he donned.
-However, his wife Tahira Kashyap opened up about the day Ayushmann came up to her and said that he wants be become an actor and she ended up ridiculing him and laughed out loud right to his face.
+He always stood as firm as a rock in his career and gave his best to the audiences no matter what role he essayed.
+However, his wife Tahira Kashyap opened up about the day Ayushmann came up to her and said that he wants be become an actor and she ended up ridiculing him and laughed out loud right on his face.

 I Ridiculed My Husband When He Said He Wants To Become An Actor, Says Tahira Kashyap

 "This man, my husband told me he wants to be an actor and I literally scoffed you know.
 I ridiculed him like "Ae shakal dekhi hai?
-(Have you seen your face?)" she said to HT.
+(Have you seen your face?)," she said to HT.

-I Laughed Right To His Face & Was Mean To Him
+I Laughed Right On His Face & Was Mean To Him

 "So I did not believe in him.
 I was very brutal and I wasn't even shocked, I laughed.
 And that's the worst reaction to give to anybody that you are laughing at the person's face."